adloky/smalls/english/all-dorothys-adventures-in-oz.md

 He looked up at her calmly.
 His face was round and chubby.

 "I’m Button-Bright," said he.
-"Papa always said I was **bright as a button**2; so mamma always called me Button-Bright."
+"Papa always said I was **bright as a button** (смышлёный); so mamma always called me Button-Bright."

 "What is your papa’s name?"

 "Just Papa."

 "Where do you live?" asked Dorothy.

 "I don’t know," was the reply.

 "How did you come here?"

 "I don’t know," he said again.

 The shaggy man laughed.

 "No one knows everything, Dorothy," he said.

-1 **Button-Bright** — Баттон-Брайт (или Смышлёная Пуговка)

-2 **bright as a button** — смышлёный

 "But Button-Bright doesn’t know anything," she declared.
 "Do you, Button-Bright?"